Axel Reymond: Career

 Axel Reymond follow the French Swimmers Team to the European Championship in Berlin (Germany) in 2014.
 On 17 August 2014, he won the European Gold Medal on 25 km with a time : 4 h 59 min 18 s 8, beating Evgeny Drattsev (Russia) (4 h 59 min 31 s 2) and Edoardo Stochino (Italy) (5 h 08 min 51 s 0).

 The same year, he will be Champion of France on 25 km at Sète, on indoor 5 km at Sarcelles and win a silver medal in Open Water Swimming European Cup in Eilat (Israel) on 10 km.

 He will begin in 2015 with 2 medals : in Gold at the Marathon Swimming World Cup Marathon in Abu Dhabi (United Arab Emirates), and in Bronze in Nouméa (France).
 He will also conduct a tripled at French Championships in Gravelines, becoming the France Champion on 5 km, 10 km and 25 km.

 On 7 July 2015, Axel Reymond signed a 2-year contract with French Land Army, to be an element of the French Champions Swimming Military Force.
-He will participate in the World Military Games Summer 2015 at Mungyeong, in South Korea.
+He also participated in the World Military Games Summer 2015 at Mungyeong, in South Korea.

-He will be highly disappointed about his 4th place on 25 km at the World Championships in Kazan (Russia), and especially to its 12th place in the 10 km, which, this last one, earned him a non-selection of the French Swimming Federation, to go to represent France at the Rio Olympic Games (Brazil) in 2016.
+He was highly disappointed about his 4th place position on the 25 km race at the World Championships in Kazan (Russia), and especially to its 12th place in the 10 km, which, this last one, earned him a non-selection of the French Swimming Federation, to go to represent France at the Rio Olympic Games (Brazil) in 2016.

 But his year has been full of medals, he ended the 2015 season : at the first place of the French Open Water Cup National Ranking (with 8 stages wins in 11 appearances) and at the 1st place of the French Open Water Swimmers National Ranking.
 He even gets a number of points in the French Cup, never obtained at least 2005, and the national ranking of open water swimmers, a number of points ever obtained at least 2012.

 Finally in 2015, he broke the French National Hour Time Record during the National Meeting in 25-meter pool in Compiègne (France) with 5859 m, and he won a bronze medal for the 1500 m of French 2015 Swimming Championships in 25-meter pool in Angers (France).

 In early 2016, he joined the CSM Clamart Natation, while staying at Fontainebleau for his exercises in the CitéSport of the National Centre of Defence Sports (CNSD).

-He beginning the 1st stage of the Marathon (10 km) World Cup 2016 in Viedma, Argentina, finishing 5th, allowing him his pre-qualification at the European Championships 2016.
-He ended as 5th in the 2nd stage of the World Cup Marathon in 2016 in Abu Dhabi in the UAE.
+He began the 1st stage of the Marathon (10 km) World Cup 2016 in Viedma, Argentina, finishing 5th, allowing him his requirement to pre-qualify at the European Championships 2016.
+He eventually ended as 5th in the 2nd stage of the World Cup Marathon in 2016 in Abu Dhabi in the UAE.

-Subsequently, in April 2016, he became Champion of France 2016 Military Swimming 400m freestyle, and 200m medley 4 in Saint-Dizier, beating the record of France of these two events.
+Subsequently, in April 2016, he became champion of the France 2016 Military Swimming 400m freestyle, and 200m medley 4 in Saint-Dizier, beating the record of France of these two events.